Virgil Eikenberg

-Charles Virgil "Ike" Eikenberg (February 22, 1924 – January 30, 1987) was an American professional football quarterback.
-He played college football for Rice and professional football in the National Football League (NFL) for the Chicago Cardinals.
+Charles Virgil "Ike" Eikenberg (February 22, 1924 – January 30, 1987) was an American professional football player who was a quarterback for the Chicago Cardinals of the National Football League (NFL).
+He played college football for the Rice Owls.

 Eikenberg attended Boling High School in Texas.
-He played college football for Rice.
+He played college football at Rice University.
 He was selected as co-captain of the West team for the 1948 East–West Shrine Game.

 In June 1948, Eikenberg signed a contract to play for the Chicago Cardinals.
 He appeared in nine games for the Cardinals during the 1948 season.

 Starting in 1950, Eikenberg worked as a baseball and football coach and, starting in 1956, as assistant principal of Brazosport High School.
 He died in 1987 in Houston.